SysPoe/train-wiki/docs/Rollingstock/SMU.md

 In June 1996, QR made an investment submission to Queensland Transport (QT), recommending the government to purchase 30 x 3 car sets of rollingstock to operate a safe, efficient, and reliable rail service until 2002/2003.
 The purpose of purchasing the additional rollingstock was fourfold<sup>\[16\]</sup>:

 1. Firstly, it would help QR play its part in achieving the state government’s objective of increasing public transport usage by 50% by 2011.
-This is a bold objective as public transport usage is currently decreasing.
+This was a bold objective as public transport usage was decreasing.
 2. Secondly, QR would use twelve of the three car sets to cater for the continuing increase in rail patronage, particularly during peak hours.
 Rail patronage grew from 37 million passengers in 1994-95 to 41.5 million passengers in 1997-98.
 QR anticipated that patronage for Citytrain services would increase to 47.5 million passengers by 2002-2003.
    > The twelve three car sets would be configured as six, six car trains.
 Two of these trains would operate on the Caboolture line, two on the Beenleigh line and two on the Ipswich line.
 With the introduction of the tilt trains in November 1998, three of the five car ICE (Inter-City Express) trains would be available for the Sunshine Coast to Brisbane line.
 3. Thirdly, QR would use fourteen of the new three car sets to replace the inferior silver SX rollingstock which it still used on peak hour Citytrain services.
 SX carriages were not electrified, were slower than the new rollingstock, have doors and windows which were difficult to open, inferior seating, and were drawn by diesel locomotives which produce more noise and air pollution than the new locomotives.
 They were also not well patronised as rail passengers usually prefer to wait for an electrified train.